millerjmatos/millerjmatos/README.md

 # Muller Jorge

--   👋 Hi, I'm a technologist and consultant of computer networks since 2019 with 10 years of know-how in service desk support.
+-   👋 Hi, I'm a technologist and consultant of computer networks, with 10 years of know-how in service desk support.
 Providing solutions with free tools on Linux, computer networks and structured cabling.

 -   I’m involved in sharing some stuff and collaborating other technology enthusiasts with open source tools.